Whatsapp Icon

 Breast cancer has seen 1,62,500 cases, and 57,000 colorectal cancer cases are registered annually.
 The six cancer forms constitute 49 per cent of all new cancer cases.

 The incidence of cancer in India is substantially varying across geography.
 In India, for example, the incidence of cancer is highest for both sexes in the North East region.
 Aizawl district (located in Mizoram) recorded the highest cases in males while Papumpare district had the highest number of females in Arunachal Pradesh.
-Higher incidence of gallbladder cancer in northern India and the North-East region compared to other sections, higher incidence of stomach cancer in Chennai and Bengaluru, oesophagus cancer in Kashmir and the North-East may indicate various aetiological factors, such as environmental, diet, lifestyle, and genetic factors.
+Higher incidence of gallbladder cancer in northern India and the North-East region compared to other sections, higher incidence of stomach cancer in Chennai and Bengaluru, and oesophagus cancer in Kashmir and the North-East may indicate various aetiological factors, such as environmental, diet, lifestyle, and genetic factors.
 Close to 50 per cent of male cancers and 15 per cent of females are related to the use of tobacco.
 These include cancers of the head and neck, lung, oesophagus, pancreas, and renal and urinary bladder.

 Also Read: Increase Your Platelet Count In A Natural Way